V1 (Classic) connectors

 From that point, the framework takes care of providing the configuration instances to your connector.

 It also generates the schema, and sends it along to Fusion when it connects to Fusion.Schema metadata can be applied to properties using additional annotations.
-For example, applying limits to the min/max length of a string, or describing the types of items in an array.Nested schema metadata can also be applied to a single field by using “stacked” schema based annotations:$FUSION_HOME
+For example, applying limits to the min/max length of a string, or describing the types of items in an array.Nested schema metadata can also be applied to a single field by using “stacked” schema based annotations:Plugin client

 is your Fusion installation directory and <version>

-is your Fusion version number..zip
+is your Fusion version number.Starting the Host

 file.
 This zip